nickbclifford/gkeybind/README.md

 ## Installation

 Run `make` to build, and `sudo make install` to install globally.
-The `PREFIX` make variable is supported to change the installation location (installs to `/usr/local` by default).
+The `PREFIX` variable is supported to change the installation location (installs to `/usr/local` by default).

 ## Usage

 The `gkeybind` executable is designed to be run continuously as a daemon.

-TODO: systemd service
+To start it automatically on desktop startup, run `sudo make autostart`.

 ### Config